liamross/course-notes/320-algorithms/4-smp.md

 ## Representing the Solution

-### What are the quanities that matter in the solution to the problem?
+### What are the quanities that matter in the solution to the problem

 > Give them short, usable names